PRMI has helped over 225,000 families with home financing. We help first time home buyers!

 - Receive a a Closing Disclosure with your final costs to compare with your Loan Estimate

-- Have three days to review the CD before you are able to sign your final documents.
+- Have three days to review the Closing Disclosure before you are able to sign your final documents.

 - Schedule your closing appointment with the title company or with a mobile notary who will come to you.

-In this step we work closely with all parties (you, the agents, title company) to answer questions an
+In this step we work closely with all parties (you, the agents, title company) to answer any questions.

 - Show up at the agreed-upon location (usually the title company) and sign all your loan documents.